Zero Latency Monitoring

-How to achieve zero latency monitoring in a digital audio workstation when overdubbing ... without using an expensive audio interface.
+How to achieve low latency monitoring in a digital audio workstation when overdubbing ... without using an expensive audio interface.

 In this section we'll look at the nature of latency, what causes it, and various methods for eliminating it.
 In general we'll explore inexpensive solutions that only require: